 Place a medium saucepan containing an inch of boiling water from the kettle onto the hob and bring to a simmer.

-Meanwhile, line the inside of a 23cm/9in square baking tin with Bacofoil Easy Bake Non-Stick baking paper.
+Meanwhile, line the inside of a 23cm/9in square baking tin with Bacofoil® Non-Stick Baking Paper.
 Cut a square of the non-stick baking paper a bit bigger than your tin (roughly 27cm/11in).
 Snip a 5cm/2in cut diagonally from the corners toward the centre.
 Push the paper into the tin and ease the paper into the corners neatly – they will overlap slightly.
 Trim if needed.

 Using a large sharp knife, chop the dark chocolate into small pieces (the smaller the pieces, the quicker it will melt).
 Place the chopped dark chocolate with the butter into a large mixing bowl that will sit on top of your pan of simmering water.